IBM/spectrum-installs/wmla/1.2.2/README.md

 * Conda packages for conda environments used by the Instance Groups if created.

 Follow the steps below to download and prepare these files.

+Specific conda environments need to be prepared for each lab environment, therefore it will only work for the number of lab environments specified as *ANACONDA_AIRGAP_NB_LAB_ENVS* in *conf/parameters.inc*.

 If both *ANACONDA_LOCAL_CHANNEL* and *ANACONDA_AIRGAP_INSTALL* are enabled, airgap install method will be used to create the conda environments, and not the local conda channel.